 Before you proceed, run a quick update on Ubuntu to ensure all packages are up-to-date to avoid any conflicts during the installation of ClamAV.

 sudo apt update && sudo apt upgrade -y

 Install ClamAV from the APT repository by executing the following command.

 Now that you have installed ClamAV, you can proceed to update the virus database.

 With ClamAV installed, update your ClamAV database before using the virus scanner (clamscan).
 To update the definitions, you will need your system to be connected to the Internet using the (freshclam) terminal command.

 Firstly, you need to stop the (clamav-freshclam) service before you can update.
 To do this, type in the following command:

 Now you can proceed to update your virus definition database by the following terminal command:

-Once the database is updated, you can start the (clamav-freshclam) service, so it keeps updating the signature database in the background with the following command:
+Once the database is updated, you can start the (clamav-freshclam) service.

 Note, (freshclam) downloads the ClamAV CVDS and databases in the directory location (/var/lib/clamav).